e-picas/wp-basic-bootstrap/README.md

 This way, you will be able to make your commits to your own theme and push them to your own repository:

     touch readme.txt
+    git add readme.txt
-    commit -a -m "this is a fake commit" git push --set-upstream origin master
+    git commit -m "this is a fake commit" git push --set-upstream origin master

 And you will be able to update your basis with its last commits (eventually):